 Benzodiazepine Addiction: Signs, Symptoms, Risks, and Treatment Resources

 Benzodiazepines are prescription drugs that are designed to treat a variety of conditions by suppressing the nervous system.
 These drugs also have a significant potential for addiction and abuse.
-But what are benzos, how do they work, and what kind of dangers do they pose?
+But what are benzos, how do they work, and what dangers do they pose?

 What are Benzodiazepines?